YechengChu/ACDemo/guide.md

 [Back to Top](#top)

 #### Functionality
-Provides an overview of the functionality of this app, you are strongly recommended to have a look after reading this "__Help__" page.
+Provides an overview of the functionality of this app, you are strongly recommended :thumbsup: to have a look after reading this "__Help__" page.

 [Back to Top](#top)

 #### Learn
-Gives a short introduction of how you can achieve some capability concepts using this app.
+Gives a short introduction of how you can achieve some capability concepts :books: using this app.

 [Back to Top](#top)

 #### Reset
-Reset the demo, clear all the data and progresses.
+Reset the demo :leftwards_arrow_with_hook:, clear all the data and progresses.

 [Back to Top](#top)

 #### Share
-Share this app by sending a text message containing the [website](https://yechengchu.github.io/ACDemo/) where this app can be downloaded and installed on an Android phone.
+Share this app :calling: by sending a text message containing the [website](https://yechengchu.github.io/ACDemo/) where this app can be downloaded and installed on an Android phone.

 [Back to Top](#top)